CyberSecuriTim/ad-gpo-deployment/README.md

 ![image](https://github.com/user-attachments/assets/fa8fd839-ede3-49a8-957f-54685b620853)

+- Now log out of the Domain Client VM.
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 <h3> STEP 2.4: Verify the New Account Lockout Policy by Attempting to Login to the Client VM as any of the Created Users but With the Incorrect Password </h43

+- Notice that once you have surpassed the configured account lockout threshold the account is now locked out.
 </p>